whmehaffey/Teensy3.6TAF/README.md

 for 44.1Khz, I recomment overclocking- otherwise it could have issues from time to time.
 216MHz seems to work well.
 To get at it, you may have to edit boards.txt (arduino/hardware/teensy/avr/boards.txt) and uncomment the higher overclock speeds.

+To get spectrogram out: uncomment 'export_mags', and comment out anything else that prints to a serial port- you'll be able to get the PSD calculated by the teensy whenever the audio input is above AMP_THRESHOLD.
+This is also useful for testing this variable.
+Let the bird sing, copy and paste out of the serial monitor, and have a look for something you can target.
+You can make a template from the PSD, or something more arbitrary- if you're getting hits in non-target syllables consider negative values in the template to penalize regions of the syllable that have power the target syllable does not.

+Once you have a template, copy it in, recomment export_mags, and uncomment Serial.println(dp).
+Now it'll kick out the template(x)psd distance every time sound is above threshold.

+You can use Serial Monitor or Serial Plotter, but as long as you see a single peak for each song, you have a good template- pick a threshold where it crosses and avoids everything else, and see how it goes.

 ------------------------------
 Variables for TAF: